 The Compensation Committee has determined that option grants of 30,000 shares to each of Mr. Hopper, Mr. Rogers and Mr. Savas are appropriate to retain high-quality directors, and are consistent with competitive director equity compensation in peer companies.
 The Compensation Committee further has determined that the larger option grant of 45,000 shares to Dr. Mazzo is appropriate to reflect his additional contribution and time commitment as chairman of the Board.
 In determining each of these proposed option grants, the Compensation Committee sought the advice of compensation consulting firm Radford Surveys + Consulting and considered peer group and survey information.
-Our directors, executives, key employees and others who, in the Compensation Committee's opinion, are in a position to make a significant contribution to our success are eligible to participate in the Incentive Plan.
 Option grants to directors require stockholder approval under ASX Listing Rules.

-The Company will make the proposed option grants on the date stockholder approval is received.
 The proposed option grants will not have any effect upon the rights of existing security holders, excepting a potential aggregate reduction of their percentage ownership in pSivida by less than 1%.